 \end{enumerate}

-\end{Prop} \begin{Rem} The Euler product of $\mathcal{A}(s)$ guarantees that $\alpha(m)$ is multiplicative.
-In general, the classical $L$-functions satisfy the condition $\textit{(2),(3),(4)}$ (see \cite[Chapter 5]{IK1}).
-For the automorphic $L$-functions, the condition $\textit{(1)}$ is related to the Ramanujan conjecture (see \cite[page 99]{IK1}).
-Note that the $L$-functions for $\lambda(m)^{2}, d_{v}(m)$ satisfy the conditions in Proposition \ref{generalprop}. \end{Rem}
+\end{Prop} \begin{Rem} The Euler product of $\mathcal{A}(s)$ ensures that $\alpha(m)$ is multiplicative.
+In general, classical $L$-functions satisfy conditions $\textit{(2),(3)},$ and $\textit{(4)}$ (see \cite[Chapter 5]{IK1}).
+For automorphic $L$-functions, condition $\textit{(1)}$ is related to the Ramanujan conjecture (see \cite[page 99]{IK1}).
+Note that the $L$-functions for $\lambda(m)^{2}$, and $d_{v}(m)$ satisfy the conditions in Proposition \ref{generalprop}. \end{Rem}

-By the similar argument in the proof of lemmas in Section 2, we prove the above proposition.
-We prove the following lemmas. \begin{Lemma} Assume the conditions in Proposition \ref{generalprop}.
+Using similar arguments as in Section 3, we prove the above proposition and the following lemmas. \begin{Lemma} Assume the conditions in Proposition \ref{generalprop}.
 Then